 • $O(1)$ for both end operations

-• $O(n)$ for middle insert or delete
+• $O(n)$ for random accessing

 • $O(n)$ for membership testing

-• support both auto-resizable and fixed-size
+• auto-resizable or fixed-size

 • could be used as Stack (LIFO) and Queue (FIFO) structure

 Under deque structure is linked-list so that it could achieve $O(1)$ for both end operations.
 But don’t forget accessing random element in deque is a $O(n)$ operation due to the same reason.
+Unlike list, we could optionally initiate a deque object with a parameter called maxlen.
+With this parameter, the deque object would act like a rolling window.

 >>> from collections import deque